letsencrypt/boulder/cmd/ceremony/README.md

     | Field | Description |
     | --- | --- |
     | `crl-path` | Path to store signed PEM CRL. |
-- `crl-profile`: object containing profile for the OCSP response.
+- `crl-profile`: object containing profile for the CRL.
     | Field | Description |
     | --- | --- |
     | `this-update` | Specifies the CRL thisUpdate date, in the format `2006-01-02 15:04:05`.
 The time will be interpreted as UTC. |